 To report your sales to SoundScan you’ll need to include the UPC code for each album, and the ISRC code for each track within the Music feature.
 For more details on how to add these, please view the ‘Adding Music’ Help article.

-If you do not have your music distributed through an aggregator like TuneCore, but would like to submit your sales to SoundScan, you’ll need to purchase UPC and ISRC codes.
+If you do not have your music distributed through an aggregator, but would like to submit your sales to SoundScan, you’ll need to purchase UPC and ISRC codes.
 It’s an easy process, and you pay per album for UPC codes, and per track for ISRC codes, plus a small registration fee, and you can order those here.

 How to report digital music sales

 We automatically submit US and Canadian digital music sales reports to SoundScan daily.
 Pre-orders through the Music feature are reported on the day of their release.

 How to report physical music sales